LukaszSwolkien/EngineeringMetrics/README.md

 Analyze Jira issues to measure teams efficiency in terms of engineering processes, structure and practices.
 Metrics once calculated can be later published on the Confluance page (Confluance Jira macros are supported for dynamic data refresh).
 It is also possible to publish data to the html file.
 All the setup can be done in jupyter notebooks.
 The ultimate goal is to use those metrics to continuously improve efficiency and enable fast delivery

+There are many tools available, such as eazyBI, but thanks to the custom code we can do everything.
+This approach also does not require any administrator privileges in Jira or Confluance.
+Just use the credentials of your regular user to access data in Jira and generate a custom dashboard on the Confluance page(s).

 ## Algorithms

 1. __Dependency factor__ calculates the number of issues with external dependencies to the total number of issues not Done yet, but after refinement (estimated in the backlog or already planned for the sprint).